-- 4.1.1 Company management should develop the strategic orientation of the company, taking the owners' values and goals into account, regularly coordinating implementation with the owners and/or the supervisory body they have created. - 4.1.2 Company management should see to it that relevant provisions of law are observed along with the company's internal policies (compliance) while looking after appropriate opportunity and risk management within the company, in accordance with the values and goals of the owners. - 4.1.3 Company management should report to the owners, and/or the supervisory entity they have put in place, with regard to the results of their efforts.
+- 4.1.1 Company management should develop the strategic orientation of the company, taking the owners' values and goals into account, regularly coordinating implementation with the owners and/or the body they have created.
+Particular importance should be placed on the ability to adapt to a changing environment. - 4.1.2 In view of the increased pace of change, it is recommended that company management take steps to ensure that an effective system of continuing education and training is introduced and continuously developed within the company, particularly at management level. - 4.1.3 Company management should act in the spirit of an honorable merchant and should see to it that relevant provisions of law are observed along with the company's internal policies (compliance) while looking after appropriate opportunity and risk management within the company, in accordance with the values and goals of the owners. - 4.1.4 Company management should report to the owners, and/or the body they have put in place, with regard to the results of their efforts.
 Further particulars in this regard will be arranged directly or in accordance with 3.1.2.